Arts & Culture

 The historically registered Pope-Baldwin Estates at the Tallac Historic Site in South Lake Tahoe is a must-see for locals and visitors to the area.
 The summer estates are open daily during the summer month’s, the public is free to wander throughout the estates; stroll through the gardens, visit the Museum, view the Vintage Clothing Exhibit, view inside outbuildings used to house servants and guests, watch the Blacksmith in action.
 The Baldwin Museum Gift Shop is filled with cheerful Lake Tahoe seasonal and period-inspired merchandise, clothing, unique gifts and books.
 The friendly staff and volunteers in the Gift Shop are happy to help you with your purchases and while you are shopping, and be sure to visit with Museum Docents.
 These specially-trained volunteers can help you with questions about the historic estates, programs, tours, demonstrations, upcoming special events, and area information.

 Tahoe Heritage Foundation, non-profit partners with the USFS, Lake Tahoe Basin Management Unit to offer programs, tours, and special events.
 For more information please explore this year’s Lake of the Sky Journal.

 Fall Fish Fest

-Saturday and Sunday, October 6 & 7, 2018, 10:00 AM – 4:00 PM.
+First weekend in October.
 Celebrate the annual fall migration of the Kokanee salmon during the Fall Fish Fest at the Taylor Creek Visitor Center, Lake Tahoe.
 The Visitor Center is located three miles north of South Lake Tahoe on Highway 89.
 Join the fun and participate in this free family event which has become one of the most fascinating educational and wildlife viewing events in Northern California.